natcap/invest.users-guide/source/recreation.rst

 The model uses an interface to input all required and optional data (see :ref:`rec-data-needs`).
 The AOI shapefile is then sent to a server managed by the Natural Capital Project, where photo-user-day computations are performed.
 Consequently, this model requires a connection to the internet.
 The server outputs a vector polygon shapefile and .csv tables of results (described in :ref:`rec-interpreting-results`).
 The model may be run with three configurations:

 #.
 Get a map of visitation rates in your Area of Interest.
 Provide a "Workspace" and "Area of Interest", do not check "Compute Regression".
-Results include "pud_results.shp" and (:ref:`rec-interpreting-results`).
+Results include "pud_results.shp" (:ref:`rec-interpreting-results`).
 #.
 Get a map of visitation rates and compute a regression with one set of predictors.
 Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" :ref:`rec-data-needs`.
 Results include "pud_results.shp", "regression_coefficients.shp", and "regression_coefficients.txt" (:ref:`rec-interpreting-results`).
 #.
 Estimate visitation rates for a Scenario.
 Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" and "Scenario Predictors Table" (:ref:`rec-data-needs`).
 Results include "pud_results.shp", "regression_coefficients.shp", "regression_coefficients.txt", and "scenario_results.shp" (:ref:`rec-interpreting-results`).